microsoft/industry/README.md

 ### Retail

-Microsoft Cloud for Retail is an industry-specific cloud composed of products and services to address retail use-cases.
+Microsoft Cloud for Retail is an industry-specific cloud composed of products and services to address retail specific use-cases.
 With services across Microsoft Azure, Dynamics 365 and Power Platform, customers can design, build and deploy cross-cloud solutions.

 <table>
 <thead>